 On Feb.
 12, Bloomberg reported that a new Apple TV is in the works and slated for Christmas.
 Furthermore, Apple is in talks with Time Warner, potentially to negotiate content distribution between the two companies.
 If true, this could give Apple TVs access to channels like Disney, ESPN, ABC and PBS.
 The new Apple TV may also include a more powerful processor and an improved interface.

-The current Apple TV is not without its charms for hardcore iUsers, but a new model could be just the thing to help the company rule the living room.
+The current Apple TV is not without its charms for hardcore iUsers, but a new model could give the device a much wider appeal.